hardwario/bcf-night-lamp/README.md

 # Pairing:

-1. Use BigClown Playground and flash other Core Module with Radio Button or Radio Motion Detector
+1. Use HARDWARIO Playground and flash other Core Module with Radio Button or Radio Motion Detector
 2. Power on the Night Lamp, pres the button for 3 seconds - the LED Strip turnes RED and LED blinks on Core Module
 3. Remove USB or batteries, wait 5 seconds and connect batteries to the Button or Motion detector
 4. After pairing one module, the red color turns off.
 Repeat step 2 for adding more devices